-For a point-to-multipoint (hub and spoke) WDS configuration, the AP2 (spoke) configuration procedure in the previous section "Creating a Wireless Bridge" page 23 can be used when creating additional WDS bridges to AP1 (hub).
+For a point-to-multipoint (hub and spoke) WDS configuration, the AP2 (spoke) configuration procedure in the previous section "Creating a Wireless Bridge" page 24 can be used when creating additional WDS bridges to AP1 (hub).

-For multiple point-to-point wireless WDS bridge links, you can follow the entire configuration procedure in the previous section "Creating a Wireless Bridge" on page 23.
+For multiple point-to-point wireless WDS bridge links, you can follow the entire configuration procedure in the previous section "Creating a Wireless Bridge" on page 24.

-The TEW-820AP can support up to 8 wireless WDS bridge connections.
+The TEW-815DAP can support up to 4 wireless WDS bridges per band (2.4GHz and 5GHz) for a total of 8 wireless WDS bridge connections.